-Thomas Lightbody was married to Helen Reid (1819-1894), the sister of Alexander Reid of Reid & Taylor.
+Thomas Lightbody married Helen Reid (1819-1894), the sister of Alexander Reid of Reid & Taylor.
 His sons William (1853-1883) and David (1860-1916) joined him in the business, but William died at age 30.

-On his father’s death, David took over the mill and lived in The Glen, a house overlooking the town.
+On Thomas’s death, David took over the mill and lived in The Glen, a house overlooking the town.
 He was captain of Langholm Golf Club in 1900-1902.
 His sons Thomas (1892-1972) and Arthur (1898-1962) joined him in the business, although Thomas left to become a farmer in 1920.

 Arthur married Helene Pullinger from France in Dumfries in 1922.
 Three years later, Helene’s sister May married Willie Bell, son of Major Edward Bell, owner of the Buccleuch Mill.